College Catalog: Center for the Global Learner

 English as a Second Language

 Durham Tech offers courses in English as a Second Language (ESL) to non-native speakers at several locations in Durham and Orange counties.
 Courses are free, and students must be at least 18 years old to enroll.
 All new ESL students must first take a placement exam.
-View the Placement Test and Class Schedule.
+View the Program Overview for more information, including the placement test and class schedule.

 Continuing Education for Non-Native Speakers